 However, when we dig a bit deeper into the story of the Battle of Thermopylae, we can see why it has become such a beloved tale from our ancient past.
 First, the Greeks, who have had a tremendous influence in the formation of world culture, fought this battle to protect their very existence.
 The Persians, who had grown over the previous century to be the most powerful empire in western Asia and the second largest empire in the world, set out to bring the Greeks under their control once and for all.
-To add to this, Xerxes, the Persian king, was out for revenge after the Greeks had defeated his father just 10 years prior.
-Lastly, the Greeks were grossly outnumbered.
+To add to this, Xerxes, the Persian king, was out for revenge after the Greek army had defeated his father just 10 years prior.
+Lastly, the Greek army was grossly outnumbered.
 Xerxes prepared for his invasion by amassing one of the largest armies the ancient world had ever seen.

-All of this meant the Greeks were firmly entrenched as the underdogs, but even so, they fought hard and did everything they could to beat the odds.
+All of this meant the Greek army was firmly entrenched as the underdogs, but even so, they fought hard and did everything they could to beat the odds.
 This determination in the face of almost certain defeat is part of the reason why the Battle of Thermopylae is such a famous story.
 To help show this, we’re going to go over some of the key events that took place leading up to and during the battle, and also discuss how the Battle of Thermopylae impacted the overall course of Greco-Persian Wars.

 The Battle of Thermopylae: Fast Facts

 Before going into much more detail about the events that took place leading up to and during the Battle of Thermopylae, here are some of the most important details of this famous battle:

 - The Battle of Thermopylae took place at the end of August/beginning of September in 480 BCE.